-Pursuant to the memorandum and articles of association, which will become effective and replace the current memorandum and articles of association in their entirety immediately prior to the completion of this offering, our officers will be elected by and serve at the discretion of the board.
+Pursuant to the memorandum and articles of association, our officers will be elected by and serve at the discretion of the board.
 Our directors are not subject to a term of office and hold office until such time as they resign or are removed from office by ordinary resolution of our shareholders.